 McCluskie, an Irishman from Ohio and a rough man by anyone’s standards, had made his way to Kansas via his employment with the Santa Fe Railroad as a Night Policeman.

-Hit were would-be peacemaker, Jim Martin, who took a shot in the neck before stumbling out of the saloon and dying across the dusty street on the steps of Krum’s dance hall.
+Among those hit, were would-be peacemaker Jim Martin, who took a shot in the neck before stumbling out of the saloon and dying across the dusty street on the steps of Krum’s dance hall.
 Texas cowboy, Billy Garrett, was shot in the shoulder and chest and died a few hours later.
-His friend Henry Kearnes also took a mortal wound, but hung on for a week before he died.
+His friend Henry Kearnes also took a mortal wound but hung on for a week before he died.

 Though the Hyde Park Gunfight received much publicity at the time, it has received little historical attention, despite producing a higher body count than many more famous gunfights, such as Gunfight at the O.K.
-Corral or the Hickok-Tutt Shootout.
-Perhaps this is because there were no “famous” people involved in shoot-out.
+Corral or the Four Dead in Five Seconds Gunfight of 1881.
+Perhaps this is because there were no “famous” people involved.

 August 24, 1871, Abilene Chronicle